 Large: 55-75 Quarts

 As we touched on above, if you’re headed out with two or more people over multiple days, it’s worth packing a large cooler.
 It’s true that you’ll likely need a second person to help transport it to and from the car, but the upside is enough space to utilize a proper 2:1 ice-to-food ratio to maximize performance (we cover this in more detail below).
-In the 55- to 75-quart range, we like OtterBox’s Venture 65 best: it has a great mix of storage capacity, ice retention, and features that should meet the needs of most small groups on extended weekends or larger families on overnight trips.
-But at 40 inches long and nearly 19 inches high, it does take up a fair amount of space in a trunk or pickup bed.
+In the 55- to 75-quart range, we like Yeti’s Tundra 65 best: it has a great mix of storage capacity, ice retention, and features that should meet the needs of most small groups on extended weekends or larger families on overnight trips.
+But at more than 30 inches long and 16 inches high, it does take up a fair amount of space in a trunk or pickup bed.

 Extra-Large: 75+ Quarts

 Coolers in the 75-quart-and-larger range are typically reserved for the committed outdoorsperson.
 While undoubtedly expensive, extremely bulky, and heavy (expect to be hauling 50+ pounds when empty), these extra-large models have their place for big groups and certain activities, such as fishing and hunting.
-On the smaller end of the spectrum, 75- to 85-quart hard-sided coolers, like the Pelican 80QT Elite Wheeled, are ideal for weekend adventures for groups of around four or five (or longer trips with fewer people).
+On the smaller end of the spectrum, 75- to 85-quart hard-sided coolers are ideal for weekend adventures for groups of around four or five, or longer trips with fewer people.